Julia Louis-Dreyfus: 2011–2019: Veep and acclaim

-For her performance on Veep, Louis-Dreyfus has received several accolades, most notably six consecutive Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series from 2012 to 2017.
-Her Emmy wins for Veep, following previous wins for Seinfeld and The New Adventures of Old Christine, resulted in her becoming the only woman to win an acting award for three separate comedy series.
-Her sixth win for Outstanding Lead Actress in a Comedy Series in 2016 surpassed the record previously held by Mary Tyler Moore and Candice Bergen for the most wins in that category.
-In 2017 her sixth consecutive win and eighth acting win overall made her the performer with the most Emmys for the same role in the same series (surpassing Candice Bergen and Don Knotts) and put her in a tie with Cloris Leachman for the most Emmys ever won by a performer.
-She was also nominated as one of the producers for Veep in the Primetime Emmy Award for Outstanding Comedy Series category from 2012 to 2014, but the show lost to Modern Family on all three occasions.
-The show, however, won the top award from 2015 to 2017.

-Louis-Dreyfus has also received five Critics' Choice Television Award nominations, winning twice in 2013 and 2014, ten Screen Actors Guild Award nominations, winning twice in 2014 and 2017, and five Television Critics Association Award nominations, winning once in 2014.
-Her performance has additionally garnered her five Satellite Award nominations and five consecutive Golden Globe Award nominations.
+For her performance on Veep, Louis-Dreyfus received several accolades, most notably seven nominations for the Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series between 2012 and 2019, winning the award six times.
+These Emmy wins for Veep, following previous wins for Seinfeld and The New Adventures of Old Christine, resulted in her becoming the only woman to win an acting award for three separate comedy series.
+Her sixth win in 2016 surpassed the record previously held by Mary Tyler Moore and Candice Bergen for the most wins in that category.
+In 2017, her sixth consecutive win, and eighth acting win, overall made her the performer with the most Emmys for the same role in the same series, surpassing Candice Bergen and Don Knotts, and put her in a tie with Cloris Leachman for the most Emmys ever won by a performer.
+She was also nominated as one of the producers for Veep in the Primetime Emmy Award for Outstanding Comedy Series category for all seven seasons, winning the award in 2015, 2016 and 2017 for the fourth, fifth and sixth seasons respectively.
+Louis-Dreyfus also received five Critics' Choice Television Award nominations, winning twice in 2013 and 2014, ten Screen Actors Guild Award nominations, winning twice in 2014 and 2017, and five Television Critics Association Award nominations, winning once in 2014.
+Her performance additionally garnered her five Satellite Award nominations and five consecutive Golden Globe Award nominations.

 Louis-Dreyfus lent her voice to the 2013 animated film Planes, in the role of Rochelle.
 To date, the film has grossed well over $200 million at the box office worldwide.
 She also starred in the film Enough Said, directed by Nicole Holofcener, which was released on September 18, 2013.
 This marked her debut as a lead actress in a full-length feature film.
 The film garnered rave reviews from film critics, ranking among the best-reviewed films of 2013.
 The website Rotten Tomatoes gives the film a score of 96% based on 152 reviews, many of them praising Louis-Dreyfus's performance.
-She received several Best Actress nominations for her role in the film at award ceremonies, including the Golden Globe Awards, Satellite Awards, Critics' Choice Movie Awards, and the American Comedy Awards.
+She received several Best Actress nominations including for the Golden Globe Awards and the Critics' Choice Movie Awards.
+Another review aggregation website, Metacritic, gave the film a score of 78 out of 100, based on 44 critics, signifying "generally favorable reviews".

-Since December 2014, Louis-Dreyfus has appeared in a series of television commercials for Old Navy.

-On April 16, 2016, she hosted Saturday Night Live for the third time with musical guest Nick Jonas.
-During the episode's cold open, she reprised her role of Elaine Benes from Seinfeld.